emai1/Maze-Project/README.md

 When I am asked to ( Statement of the problem ), the recursive abstraction can ( Statement of the problem ) after I have moved one position.

 ## Base cases
+If you are at the treasure
+  return true
-You are at the treasure, or there are no valid moves
+If there are no valid moves
+  go back

 ## English or Pseudocode Description of Alhorithm
 ```Java